nystudio107/craft-scripts/README.md

 `REMOTE_ROOT_PATH` is the absolute path to the root of your Craft install on the remote server, with a trailing `/` after it.

 `REMOTE_ASSETS_PATH` is the relative path to the remote assets directories, with a trailing `/` after it.
+This can be changed to an absolute path if required.

+`REMOTE_CRAFT_FILES_PATH` is the relative path to your storage directory, with a trailing `/` after it.
+You should only change this if you are using an absolute path.

 `REMOTE_DB_NAME` is the name of the remote mysql Craft CMS database